Disillusioned with Your Partner?

-During those first few days or even years of a relationship, your partner seems perfect.
-They have almost no flaws and everything is so wonderful… but this changes.
+During those first few months or even years of a relationship, your partner seems perfect.
+They have almost no flaws and everything is so wonderful… but it eventually changes.

 Perhaps these types of relationships are what many people consider to be “healthy” without recognizing that they’re actually the most harmful.

 Sooner or later, you become disillusioned, but not because your partner is no longer right for you.
-A path has been opened to mature love.
+You have opened the door towards mature love.

 Now your lives take on a routine, as you may well know… If you find yourself in this moment of disenchantment, it’s important that you keep your eyes open and realize two things:

 - Recognize if you’re thinking about your relationship like a consumer.
-Now that you’re a little disillusioned or it no longer feels like the beginning of your relationship, you’re thinking about leaving him or her and trying something with a new person.
+Now that you’re a little disillusioned or it no longer feels like the beginning of your relationship, you’re thinking about leaving them and finding someone else.

-Be careful with this option.
+- Be careful.
 There is no “right” person – it’s about becoming the right person.

 Have you told your partner how you currently feel about him or her?
 Or have you chosen to be silent and put an end to your thoughts?
 Do you ever express when you feel disillusioned?
 This person is your support, the one you supposedly trust.
 It’s your job to overcome this together.

 If you’ve noticed that the relationship has taken a new turn, it’s time for you to modify the steps and actions that have worked up to this point.

 You have to take a new turn, breathe some fresh air.
 Also, you can transform bonds, just like people.
 You won’t always be the same, and this is a good thing.
 Change and progress are always going to be breakthroughs.